bkarmani/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword script prints the root 15-countthatword script Displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext script Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+14-findthatword script prints the root 15-countthatword script Displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext script Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”